ArchLars/archtutorial/README.md

 # Install systemd-boot
 #
 # NOTE: Remember to include `--variables=yes` flag. - Here's why:
-# Starting with systemd version 257, bootctl began detecting environments like arch-chroot as containers.
+# Starting with systemd version 257, bootctl began detecting
+# environments like arch-chroot as containers...
-# This is an intended change and without it, it silently skips the step of writing EFI variables to NVRAM.
+# This is an intended change and without it, it silently skips
+# the step of writing EFI variables to NVRAM...
+#
-# For non-nerds: This prevents issues where the boot entry might not appear in the firmware's boot menu.
+# For non-nerds: This prevents issues where the boot entry
+# might not appear in the firmware's boot menu...
 #
 bootctl install --variables=yes